gozer/aws-autoscaling-vertica/CopyLocalClusterToNewAwsCluster.md

 Run the `copyCluster.sh` script from the autoscale directory where you configured the new target cluster.

 The script will connect to both local and target clusters, comparing database names, node count, node names, and data & catalog file paths.

-If data and catalog directory paths used on the source database exist on the target cluster nodes, these paths will use used directly, otherwise the paths will be recreated as symbolic links to the `/vertica/data` directory used by default on the Vertica Amazon Machine Image (AMI). the database will be dropped and recreated on the target cluster, to use the new matching paths.
+If data and catalog directory paths used on the source database do not exist on the target cluster nodes, they will be recreated as symbolic links to the `/vertica/data` directory (used as the default location by the Vertica Amazon Machine Image).
+The database will be dropped and recreated to use the new matching paths on the target cluster.

 If the node names used on the source cluster do not match those used on the target cluster, the target cluster database will be dropped and recreated to use the same node names as the source.

 Once database names, passwords, node counts, node names and paths are all aligned, the database is stopped on the target cluster, and the HP Vertica vbr.py copycluster tool is executed to copy data from the source nodes to the target nodes.

-The copy is done using the target cluster public IP addresses, thus supporting copies from on premise clusters or across AWS regions and availability zone subnets.
+The target cluster's public IP addresses are used for the data transfer.
+Copies will work across AWS regions, across availability zone subnets, and from on-premise to AWS cloud based clusters, so long as the traffic protocols identified above are not blocked.